rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

 The linux perf command has 3 main parts - **action**, **event** and **scope**.

-In the command below, we are using the record action of the perf command to collect samples at a frequency of 200 samples per second, across all CPUs.
+In the command below, we are using the record action of the perf command to collect samples at max frequency, across all CPUs.
 Perf is also monitoring a particular process (mysqld in this case), while running a specific SELECT query.

-`perf record -a -F 200 -g -p $(pgrep -x mysqld) -- mysql  -e "select * from t1 join t2 on t1.c2 = t2.c2;"`{{execute T2}}
+`perf record -a -F max -g -p $(pgrep -x mysqld) -- mysql  -e "use sampleDB; select * from t1 join t2 on t1.c2 = t2.c2;"`{{execute T2}}

 <pre class="file">
 << OUTPUT ABRIDGED >>